ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+A Mother&#x27;s Influence
+The late Thomas II.
+Benton, who was so
 long in public life and surrounded by temp­
 tations, paid the following tribute to his
 mother: &quot;My mother asked me never to